-What to consider before you choose cookware
+What to consider when choosing cookware

-What’s your cooking style?
+1. What’s your cooking style?

-What type of cookware do you already own?
+2. What type of cookware do you already own?

 Matching your cookware to your existing cooktop